Fuel Accountability: The Foundation of Client Reporting in Offshore Operations

 • Shared visibility helps reduce friction between commercial and operational teams.

-The strongest charter relationships are built on fuel records both sides can trust.
+The strongest client reporting programs rely on fuel records both sides can trust.

 Measured Fuel Consumption

-FuelTrax helps operators measure fuel burn directly instead of relying only on reported totals.
-That makes performance discussions more objective.
+Fueltrax helps operators measure fuel burn directly instead of relying only on reported totals.
+That makes client reporting more objective.

 Custody Transfer Verification

-Fuel data becomes more useful when it is tied to operating conditions.
+Fuel data becomes more useful when it is connected to vessel activity.
 Transit, standby, DP, cargo operations, and auxiliary load all affect consumption differently.

 Commercial Confidence

 A long-term charter requires more than daily reporting.
-It requires a consistent, measured fuel record that supports customer reporting, contract discussions, and fleet performance management.
+It requires consistent data that can support performance reviews, emissions reporting, invoice discussions, and future contract decisions.

 Operational Takeaways